Climate Smart Farming & Biodiversity

 Over the past 5 years, we have actively planted various cover crops throughout our orchards to assist with our pest management strategies, enhancing insect biodiversity, and soil health.

 In addition, we are proud to be Bee Friendly Farmer certified through the Pollinator Partnership with Blue Diamond.
 Both the utilization of cover crop and water buckets, have encouraged bee biodiversity as well as significantly improve fruit set through orchard pollination.
+California almond orchards are honeybees’ first natural food source of the year, which puts the onus on our farms to ensure that we provide a safe environment for bees.
+Almond pollen has nutritional value for honeybees containing all 10 amino acids their diets require, and the nectar contains a naturally occurring compound, amygdalin, which reduces the viruses and gut parasites that kill bees.

 We are proud of our almond and walnut cultural practices that are low-carbon, low-waste, and water efficient.